 THIS FIRST AMENDMENT is to that Memorandum of Understanding (“MOU”) executed on May 19, 2021, between the County of Siskiyou (“County”) and Klamath River Renewal Corporation (“KRRC”) to address the impacts on County roads and bridges and associated rights of ways, including impacts related to wear-and-tear and traffic, from KRRC’s implementation of the Definite Plan (as that term is defined in the MOU) to remove four hydroelectric developments on the Klamath River.

 WHEREAS, the parties have agreed to undertake the Preemptive Roadway Work set forth in Table 1 of Exhibit A to the MOU; and,

+WHEREAS, the parties desire to restructure when the parties will undertake the roadway work in Table 1 of Exhibit A to the MOU; and

 WHEREAS, the parties have agreed that, following KRRC’s completion of dam removal and associated equipment demobilization, KRRC shall have certain supplemental mitigation responsibilities and obligations for repair of significant damage (materially in excess of wear and tear expected as a result of the heavy hauling) to the Designated Roads (as that term is defined in the MOU); and,

-WHEREAS, it has come to the attention of the parties that an amendment to Exhibit A of the MOU is needed to address the potential for Project work (as that term is defined in the MOU) to cause road failure on Designated Roads prior to KRRC’s completion of dam removal and associated equipment demobilization; and,
+WHEREAS of the parties agree that an amendment to Exhibit A of the MOU is needed to address the potential for Project work (as that term is defined in the MOU) to cause road failure on Designated Roads prior to KRRC’s completion of dam removal and associated equipment demobilization; and,

 WHEREAS, such road failure could block access to the Lower Klamath Project site and residential homes, resulting in both a significant delay for the Project and a serious public safety issue for Siskiyou County’s residents.